UT-ADL/autoware_mini_practice/practice_4/README.md

 # find shortest path
 path = route.shortestPath()
-# this returns LaneletSequence to a point where lane change would be necessary to continue
+# This returns LaneletSequence to a point where a lane change would be necessary to continue
 path_no_lane_change = path.getRemainingLane(start_lanelet)
 ```

-6. If no route has been found after entering the goal point return None and add a warning message `logwarn`
+6. If no route has been found after entering the goal point, return None and add a warning message `logwarn`
 7. Add a printout for the `path_no_lane_change`

 ##### Validation